Implementing Authentication in Next.js 14 with Auth.js: A Step-by-Step Guide

 6. Advanced Configuration

-Auth.js also supports lazy initialization, which can be useful for dynamic provider configurations or request-specific settings.
-Here's how you can implement it:
+Auth.js also supports lazy initialization, which can be useful for dynamic provider configurations or request-specific settings:

 import NextAuth from "next-auth";